 2. The chickens are laying the eggs somewhere else.
 This is also unlikely in this case because they wouldn’t all start doing it all at once.
 Although I have found eggs in other places than the nest it doesn’t happen very often.
 If you’ve created a good nest for them with wood shavings or something soft they will keep coming back to it and laying their eggs there.
 However, if they don’t have a good nest they will find somewhere else to lay and it’s not a pleasant surprise when you walk through the tall grass and step on a pile of eggs.

 3. This is the most likely scenario in this case.
-It's hard to stop them when chickens start eating their own eggs but fortunately there are several different things you can do to prevent this from happening, and hopefully to stop them if they've already started.
+It’s hard to stop them when chickens start eating their own eggs but fortunately there are several different things you can do to prevent this from happening, and hopefully to stop them if they’ve already started.
 First, never ever feed chickens egg shells.
 Chickens do need calcium in their diet to create the shells on the eggs but feeding them their own shells is not the way to do it.
 Buy a bag of oyster shells at your farm store.
-They are only around $12 - $14 for a 50lb bag and that will last a long time.
-In fact I think we bought ours over a year ago and we still aren't out yet.
+They are only around $12 – $14 for a 50lb bag and that will last a long time.
+In fact I think we bought ours over a year ago and we still aren’t out yet.
 Just mix a little in with their regular feed each day to get them to lay nice, hard shelled eggs.
 This will also prevent them from accidentally cracking if they eggs get dropped too hard when they are laid, and when a chicken finds a cracked egg, they will peck at it and eat it.
 Eating eggs could mean that the chicken has a lack of protein in their diet.
 You can check this problem by looking at the color of their beaks.
 If they are purple or have a purple tinge to them you can be sure they need more protein.
 Free range chickens have less of a chance of getting a protein deficiency because they are outside and can eat more bugs.
-To get more protein in their diet you can also feed them clabber, which I talked about in my article about making clabber from milk.
+To get more protein in their diet you can also feed them clabber, which I talked clabber definition.